skypjack/entt/docs/md/links.md

   * [ArcGIS Runtime SDKs](https://developers.arcgis.com/arcgis-runtime/) by
-    [Esri](https://www.esri.com/): they use `EnTT` for the internal ECS and the cross platform C++ rendering engine.
+    [Esri](https://www.esri.com/): they use `EnTT` for the internal ECS and the cross-platform C++ rendering engine.
 The SDKs are utilized by a lot of enterprise custom apps, as well as by Esri for its own public applications such as
     [Explorer](https://play.google.com/store/apps/details?id=com.esri.explorer),